 Unrealized gains and losses from changes in the fair value of financial assets and liabilities are recognized in the consolidated statement of remeasurement gains and losses.
-When the restricted nature of a financial instrument and any related changes in fair value create a liability, unrealized gains and losses are recognized as deferred revenue.

 All financial assets are assessed annually for impairment.
 Impairment losses are recognized in the consolidated statement of operations.
 A write-down of a financial asset to reflect a loss that is other than temporary in value is not reversed for a subsequent increase in value.